ebukaeze/expens/README.md

 > It uses Context Api to provide data across the entire app
 > Along with useReducer hook to manage state.
+> Created custome hook as best fit to create reusable logic for filtering of data for the chartjs component
 > as possible.
 The ultimate goal is to:
 > make it easy for user to View the optimal layout for the site depending on their device's screen size.
 > make the app user-friendly.